Norman–Arab–Byzantine culture: Norman–Arab–Byzantine architecture

-The Cappella Palatina, also in Palermo, combines harmoniously a variety of styles: the Norman architecture and door decor, the Arabic arches and scripts adorning the roof, the Byzantine dome and mosaics.
+The Cappella Palatina (1132-40), also in Palermo, combines harmoniously a variety of styles: the Norman architecture and door decor, the Arabic arches and scripts adorning the roof, the Byzantine dome and mosaics.
 For instance, clusters of four eight-pointed stars, typical for Muslim design, are arranged on the ceiling so as to form a Christian cross.

+Cefalù Cathedral (begun 1131) shows the difference between Norman-Arab-Byzantine architecture and Romanesque architecture in the rest of Europe, as it has completely flat walls above the arcades, in the manner of an early Christian basilica or Islamic mosque, whereas a true Romanesque church would be modelled in three dimensions.
+The cathedral of Monreale has a similar internal elevation.
+The outsides of the principal doorways at Monreale and their pointed arches are enriched with carving and coloured inlay, a curious combination of three styles—Norman–French, Byzantine and Arab.
+The cathedral was decorated by Byzantine masters, with over 6300sqm of mosaics.

 Roger II's royal palace is a tremendous example of the multiple cultural influences on architecture.
 It features Byzantine Mosaics made in Constantinople and honeycombed ceilings typical of Muslim architecture at the time.
-Byzantine mosaicists also played an important part in the design of the Cefalu Chapel.
+Byzantine mosaicists also played an important part in the design of the Cefalù Chapel.
 The Palace also consisted of two towers in its initial design, one of which was referred to as the “Greek Tower” due to its having been designed by Greek architects.

-The Monreale cathedral is generally described as "Norman–Arab–Byzantine".
-The outsides of the principal doorways and their pointed arches are magnificently enriched with carving and colored inlay, a curious combination of three styles—Norman–French, Byzantine and Arab.
-The cathedral was decorated by Byzantine masters.

 The Santa Maria dell'Ammiraglio built in 1143 by Roger II's "emir of emirs" George of Antioch was originally consecrated as a Greek Orthodox church, according to its Greek–Arab bilingual foundation charter, and was built in the Byzantine Greek cross style with some Arab influences.
 Another unusual church from this period is the country church of Santi Pietro e Paolo d'Agrò in Casalvecchio Siculo; it has been described "one of the most sophisticated and coherent works of architecture to emerge from the Norman rule of the island".

-Other examples of Arab-Norman architecture include the Palazzo dei Normanni, or Castelbuono.
+As well as churches, the Normans erected castles to cement their rule across Sicily, Malta and the Mezzogiorno, though many have since been destroyed and rebuilt.

 This style of construction persisted until the 14th and the 15th century, exemplified by the use of the cupola.